zenorocha/clipboard.js/README.md

 ## Usage

 First, you need to instantiate it using a selector.
-This selector corresponds to the trigger element (usually a `<button>`).
+This selector corresponds to the trigger element, usually a `<button>`.

 ```js
 new Clipboard('.btn');